grapa-dev/grapa/maintainers/PROJECT_MANAGEMENT/ONBOARD.md

 4. **Verify state** - Check if system is in an incomplete state
 5. **Wait for guidance** - Do not make assumptions about what should be done next
 6. **Follow discovery path** - Complete all 6 steps before proceeding
+7. **Load efficiently** - Only load CURRENT_STATUS.md, ONBOARD.md, and basic_syntax.md (ESSENTIAL for Grapa language work) unless other files are immediately needed

 **Signs of incomplete context:**
 - User mentions "continuing" or "next step" but you have no context